YaroslavTER/SnakeJS/README.md

 # SnakeJS
-Use arrows to snake constrol.
+Use arrows to snake control.
 http://snakejs.surge.sh/